Guaranteed Basic Income

 Background

-Andrew Yang drew attention to the concept of a Guaranteed Basic Income (GBI) during the Democratic presidential primaries in 2020.
-The idea has been around for a long time and has a surprisingly large ideological range of support.
-Martin Luther King, Jr. was a proponent and so were Milton Friedman (Nobel Prize winning economist) and Richard Nixon.
+Andrew Yang brought renewed attention to the concept of a Guaranteed Basic Income (GBI) during the Democratic presidential primaries in 2020.
+The idea has a long history and broad ideological support.
+Supporters included Martin Luther King Jr., Milton Friedman (Nobel Prize-winning economist), and Richard Nixon.

-Our reasons for supporting a GBI are closer to King’s and Friedman’s than Yang’s.
-The problem with means-tested welfare programs, like the ones mentioned above in the summary, is that they create the equivalent of a high marginal income tax rate for poor people, because the participants become ineligible for these benefits if they seek employment or more highly-compensated employment.
+Our reasons for supporting the GBI are closer to King’s and Friedman’s than Yang’s.
+The problem with means-tested welfare programs, like those mentioned above in the summary, is that they effectively impose high marginal tax rates on low-income workers, because participants become ineligible for these benefits as their earnings increase.
 Since employment is the bottom rung in the escalator to a middle-class life, means-tested welfare programs trap their recipients and prevent upward mobility.
 The Earned Income Tax Credit was intended to offset this trapping effect, but because it, too, fades as income rises, it continues to act as a disincentive to upward mobility.

 Another reason for favoring the GBI is that the administration of means-tested welfare programs is expensive and creates opportunities for exploitation.
 Yang’s proposal gave people the option of accepting the GBI or remaining with the current means-tested programs.
 Unfortunately, this version does not provide the cost savings that total replacement offers.

-Some people object to the idea because they think that it will provide a disincentive to work.
+Some people object to the idea because they think that it will reduce incentives to work.
 There have been a number of experiments with the concept, in the U.S. and elsewhere, and this does not appear to be the case.
-Conceptually, the opposite should be the case.
+In theory, the opposite effect should occur.

 Some people object to the idea of guaranteeing the benefit to everyone, regardless of income.
-The idea of Bill Gates or Mark Zuckerberg receiving the benefit just seems offensive to them.
+The idea of Bill Gates or Mark Zuckerberg receiving the benefit can seem inequitable to some.
 If the GBI is taxable income this ought to be a minor concern, since, in those cases, more than half of it will be taxed away through federal and state income taxes.
-In addition, the after tax income will simply be taxed again (at 35%) as part of their estate when they die.
-The nice thing about having no means test is ease of administration.
+In addition, the after-tax income will simply be taxed again as part of their estate when they die.
+The advantage of having no means test is administrative simplicity.
 It is conceivable to have a higher tax rate at very high income levels, specifically for this benefit.
 If the income level at which the higher tax rate on the GBI begins is high enough, it should not have any significant disincentive effects and it would not require any additional bureaucracy.

-It is unlikely that a GBI would replace all means-tested programs.
+It is unlikely that the GBI would replace all means-tested programs.
 In some cases means-tested programs are intended to benefit children, for example programs for health care for pregnant women and children.
 If we lack confidence that parents will spend the GBI funds for the benefit of their children, we may want to retain these programs.
-We feel, however, that programs like SNAP (Food Stamps) should be replaced by the GBI, because as “near money” they are fungible and it is debatable that they have a materially beneficial impact on nutrition for the poor when compared to a cash payment.
+We feel, however, that programs like SNAP (Food Stamps) should be replaced by the GBI, because, as “near money,” they are fungible and it is debatable that they have a materially beneficial impact on nutrition for the poor when compared to a cash payment.

 We would oppose adjusting these benefits for the cost of living by location.